carmenbianca/report-liferay/plan.md

 Though this internship does not take place within the context of Liferay's Engineering department, it is nevertheless important.
 Engineering is responsible for creating Liferay's products.
-As part of creating Liferay's products, they almost always interact with FOSS---either Liferay's, or a dependency's.
+As part of creating Liferay's products, they almost always interact with \gls{foss}---either Liferay's, or a dependency's.

 ## Dublin office